valeriangalliat/blog/2021/06/detailed-recipe-to-make-beer-with-the-robobrew-brewzilla.md

 it more clear how to brew efficiently with the BrewZilla (both for the beer efficiency and for your own time and energy).

-But first, if you speak French, you might want to checkout the video I made when I unboxed and first brewed with the BrewZilla!
+But first, if you speak French, you might want to check out the video I made when I unboxed and first brewed with the BrewZilla!

 <figure class="video">